Work permits for employees in the Philippines: A complete guide for employers [2024]

 Who needs a work visa in the Philippines?

 Foreign nationals who aren’t Filipino citizens or permanent residents, usually need to obtain an AEP to work in the Philippines.
-The only exempted people from this requirement are:
+Exempted people include:

 When you send an offer letter to a new hire in the Philippines, it should include a clause about the offer being contingent on their eligibility to work in the Philippines legally.